ZiliangMiao/SEMGO/Pictures/ReadMe.md

 ## Pictures
-We provide the workflow, training proces, prediction process of SEMGO, where the pictures are drawn by [Diagrams](https://www.diagrams.net/).
+We provide the workflow, training process, and prediction process of SEMGO, where the pictures are drawn through [Diagrams](https://www.diagrams.net/).